gr1ffin/gr1ffin/README.md

 * ~~Making a game in Unity with C#~~
 ***
 ### More About Me:
 When I'm not doing schoolwork or programming, I'm either playing volleyball or playing Echo Arena, a virtual reality game that I compete in.
 You can learn more about the competitive scene [here](https://vrmasterleague.com/echoarena/).
-It's a very mechanical game, and has made me a lot of friends since I started.
+You can sometimes catch me streaming it on [my twitch](https://twitch.tv/gr1ffinvr)
 ***

 If you want to contact me, you can message me on discord - ``griffin#1000`` or [twitter](https://twitter.com/gr1ffinvr)